 TCM showed West Side Story (1961) on the big screen a few days ago as part of their ongoing Big Screen Classics series and I can’t stop thinking about it.
-With the brilliant direction from Robert Wise and Jerome Robbins, to the masterful music and lyrics by Leonard Bernstein and Stephen Sondheim, to the electric performances by the entire cast, it’s no wonder this film is so beloved.
+From the brilliant direction by Robert Wise and Jerome Robbins, to the masterful music and lyrics by Leonard Bernstein and Stephen Sondheim, to the electric performances by the entire cast, it’s no wonder this film is so beloved.

 Here’s one of my favorite musical numbers from the movie, the “Tonight” quintet and chorus.

 I’m also very excited about the news that director Steven Spielberg is set to remake the musical.
 We need its message now more than ever.

 Many thanks to TCM and Fathom Events for bringing these classic films to the big screen for us film lovers to learn from and enjoy.

 What hasn’t already been said Billy Wilder’s Sunset Boulevard (1950)?
 This exploration into the dark side of desperation, fame, and fortune in Hollywood is a masterwork in all regards.
 It’s currently at number 16 on the American Film Institute’s “100 Years…100 Movies” ranking, among its placement on other prestigious lists.
 And after having recently seen it again on the big screen thanks to both the TCM Classic Film Festival and the TCM Big Screen Classics series, I was reminded (as if I had forgotten…not) how much I love this film.